Recommended for Educators of Grades Pre-K-5, Grades 6-12

 Professional Learning Academy Course

-Researchers and practitioners alike recognize many diverse benefits of cooperative learning, including higher reasoning skills, retention, time on task, motivation, and social support - all contributing to an increase in student achievement.
-Effective use of cooperative learning strategies will prevent the pitfalls which are inherently possible in “group work” and ensure that all students are accountable for their learning.
+Researchers and practitioners alike recognize many diverse benefits of cooperative learning, including higher reasoning skills, retention, time on task, motivation, and social support, all contributing to an increase in student achievement.
+Effective use of cooperative learning strategies will prevent the pitfalls that are inherently possible in “group work” and ensure that all students are accountable for their learning.
 Participants will be immersed in cooperative learning opportunities as they review research, theory, procedures, skills, and practical applications of a variety of structures.

 Recommended for Educators of Grades Pre-K-12